etlhsu/place/src/content/moments/time-for-change.md

 _But why would I aspire to only that?_

 The answer: the returns were extremely addicting.
-It doesn't take much to impress a child who had never earned a dollar, never had real responsibility, and truthfully... never had friends.
+It doesn't take much to impress a child who had never earned a dollar, never had real responsibility, and truthfully... never was social.
 All I needed to be happy was a stable income, some work that matters, and to be around awesome people.
 So when I was given all of that and more through the work I did, I was high on life.
 The problem?
 I wasn't prosperous all the sudden, instead I was simply given a free trial of prosperity.